Neural Adaptive SCEne Tracing: Experiments

 \subsection{Quantitative Comparisons}

 In \tabref{tab:quantitative_results}, we compare our reconstruction results quantitatively against other state-of-the-art works using PSNR, SSIM, and LPIPS~\cite{zhang2018perceptual} as metrics.
-The datasets used here are Synthetic-NeRF~\shortcite{mildenhall2020nerf}, Synthetic-NeRF~\shortcite{mildenhall2020nerf}, RealScene-LLFF~\shortcite{mildenhall2019llff}, and the new UAV dataset.
+Note that these comparisons are for the {\em view interpolation} scenario since the datasets do not contain comparison views that are far from the training data.
+The datasets used here are Synthetic-NeRF~\cite{mildenhall2020nerf}, RealScene-LLFF~\cite{mildenhall2019llff}, and the new UAV dataset.
 Extensive experiments show that our method is highly competitive on all datasets.
-The most contentious dataset is the LLFF dataset, where \nascent loses to NSVF~\cite{liu2020neural} in terms of PSNR and SSIM, but wins according to LPIPS.
-LLFF~\cite{mildenhall2019llff} and PixelnNeRF are only competitive on the narrow baseline light field data, whereas the other methods show more even performance on all datasets.
+The most contented dataset is the LLFF dataset, where \nascent loses to NSVF~\cite{liu2020neural} in terms of PSNR and SSIM, but wins according to LPIPS.
+LLFF~\cite{mildenhall2019llff} and PixelNeRF are only competitive on the narrow baseline light field data, whereas the other methods show more even performance on all datasets.

-Our proposed method dominates the new UAV dataset, since UAV viewpoints have a large view of field, sparse viewpoint and long-range distance, traditional sampling scheme in NeRF-related methods will waste huge amount of samples in empty space, or hard to sample proper candidates of the ground surface due to limited sampling point along the ray direction.
+Our proposed method excels at the new UAV dataset, since UAV viewpoints have a large view of field, sparse viewpoint and long-range distance, the traditional sampling scheme in NeRF-related methods will waste a large amount of samples in empty space, or hard to sample proper candidates of the ground surface due to limited sampling points along the ray direction.
 Moreover, NSVF cannot be evaluated on this data because it only reconstructs bounded scenes with extremely high training time in UAV dataset.
 Our octree-based sampling scheme can achieve uniform sampling inside tree blocks, smaller blocks even have a finer sampling step, in order to enable a better searching scheme for thin objects.

+As the ablation studies in the next section demonstrate, we have the ability to further improve the quality by using a more powerful network configuration in each octree node, albeit at a performance cost.